virgesmith/inexmo/README.md

 and although it will broadcast lower-dimensional arguments where possible (e.g. adding a scalar to a vector), it is not suitable for more complex operations (e.g. matrix multiplication)
 - Using auto-vectorisation incurs a major performance penalty when the function is called with all scalar arguments
-- There is currently no way to change the ordering of header files in the module source code
+- Header files are ordered in sensible groups (inline code, local headers, library headers, system headers) but there is currently no way to fine-tune this ordering
-- For methods, annotations must be provided for the context: `self: Self` for instance methods, or `cls: type` for class methods.
+- For methods, type annotations must be provided for the context: `self: Self` for instance methods, or `cls: type` for class methods.
 - IDE syntax highlighting and linting probably won't work correctly for inline C or C++ code.
+A workaround is to have the inline code just call a function in a separate `.cpp` file.
+- Any changes to `#include`-d files won't automatically trigger a rebuild - the module will need to be manually deleted

 ## Performance